Ralph Benjamin

-Ralph Benjamin CB FREng FIET FRSA (17 November 1922 – 7 May 2019) was a British scientist and electrical engineer.
+Ralph Benjamin CB FREng FIET FRSA (17 November 1922 – 7 May 2019) was a German-born British scientist and electrical engineer.

 Biography

 Benjamin was born in Darmstadt, Germany.
 He attended boarding school in Switzerland from 1937, and was sent to England in 1939 as a refugee.
 He studied at Ellesmere College and at Imperial College London where he graduated with a 1st class honours in Electronic Engineering.
 He joined the Royal Naval Scientific Service in 1944, beginning his career at the Admiralty Surface Weapons Establishment (ASWE).

 Benjamin invented the first trackball called roller ball in 1946, patented in 1947.
 Between 1947 and 1957 he developed the first force-wide integrated Command and Control System.
 This included patenting the use of an interlaced cursor controlled by a tracker ball to link displays to stored digital information, the first ever digital compression of video data, and the creation of the navy's first digital data link and network which is still in use NATO-wide as "Link 11".